The Top 10 Genres in the Music Industry

 K-Pop stars are among the most followed and venerated on social media.

-Loved by Americans, and praised also in Europe, this genre keeps evolving through time, adding elements of more popular styles to its repertoire, but strongly keeping its identity.
+Loved by Americans and also praised in Europe, this genre keeps evolving through time, adding elements of more popular styles to its repertoire but strongly keeping its identity.

 Acoustic guitars, banjos, beautiful voices are still a huge part of the game, although many Country artists now add flavors taken from the rock and the pop worlds too.